lyarenei/plex-beetbrainz/README.md

 ## Why
 I wanted to track my music activity to ListenBrainz.
 As I use Plex for the playback, I was kind of stuck with no options.
-I dabbled into Jellyfin and actually adapted the Last.fm plugin for ListenBrainz, but Jellyfin still does not offer the same UX as Plex does (especially on mobile), so this was not the way for me.
+I dabbled into Jellyfin and actually [adapted](https://github.com/lyarenei/jellyfin-plugin-listenbrainz) the Last.fm plugin for ListenBrainz.
+However, Jellyfin still does not offer the same UX experience leve; as Plex does (especially on mobile), so this was not the way for me.

 Then I found [eavesdrop.fm](https://github.com/simonxciv/eavesdrop.fm), but there was something missing.
 Eavesdrop doesn't submit the track metadata as Plex doesn't provide them, which means the submissions are not linked